mayurprajapatii/Cf7-to-any-API/README.txt

 <strong> NOTE  : Basic & Bearer Authentication can be set from Header Request Parameter input. </strong>

-<strong>Do you want Custom Development for any API/CRM from our Development Team ?
-Please connect with us <a href="mailto:info@itpathsolutions.com">info@itpathsolutions.com</a></strong>
+<strong>Do you want Custom Development for any paid API/CRM from our Development Team ?
+Please Connect with us <a href="mailto:info@itpathsolutions.com">info@itpathsolutions.com</a></strong>